jdanekrh/amqv7-workshop/labs/20-clients.md

 > failover:(amqp://host1:port[,amqp://host2:port...])[?option=value[&option2=value...]]

-Options for configuration can be [found at the AMQ7 JMS Client product documentation](https://access.redhat.com/documentation/en-us/red_hat_jboss_amq/7.0/html/using_the_amq_jms_client/configuration#connection_uri_options_jms)
+Options for configuration can be [found at the AMQ 7 JMS Client product documentation](https://access.redhat.com/documentation/en-us/red_hat_jboss_amq/7.0/html/using_the_amq_jms_client/configuration#connection_uri_options_jms)

 ## AMQ NodeJS Client

-The AMQ NodeJS client can be used to connect to the AMQ7 broker (or any compatible AMQP 1.0 broker) and can send and receive messages regardless of what clients produced them (ie, they could be MQTT IoT producers for example).
+The AMQ NodeJS client can be used to connect to the AMQ 7 broker (or any compatible AMQP 1.0 broker) and can send and receive messages regardless of what clients produced them (ie, they could be MQTT IoT producers for example).

 To use the AMQ NodeJS client, navigate to [https://developers.redhat.com/products/amq/download/](https://developers.redhat.com/products/amq/download/) and locate the AMQ NodeJS (called "JavaScript" in the download portal) Client.